marcomacchia99/TIAGo_Object_Grasping/README.md

 For the part concerning the grasping movement, two nodes have been implemented that deal specifically with that: one regarding the real final approach to the object and picking it (`pickObject.py`) and one about what the robot do when the simulation starts, so the various actions before the grab and after that (`pickClient.py`).

+### Pick client

+As already mentioned, this node deals with managing the movements of the robot when the simulation begins.
+To do this we used the SimpleActionClient library to use [PlayMotion](http://wiki.ros.org/Robots/TIAGo/Tutorials/motions/play_motion), thanks to which we were able to send a goal to reach a certain position with adequate configuration of the robot's joints and then perform a certain action; we used trajectory_msgs.msg package defines messages for defining robot trajectories, so to adjust some movements more accurately or to make the robot move specific parts, such as the head to find the object; an ApproachObject service created by us as follows:

+*geometry_msgs/Pose pose*

+*---*

+*bool result*

+### Pick object

 Rqt graph